Donald Trump Leads Joe Biden Amid Coronavirus Hospitalization In Democracy Institute Poll

 “While other polls have Biden ahead, the Democracy Institute, which correctly predicted Brexit and Trump’s win in 2016, only considers people who identify as ‘likely voters’ rather than all registered voters and also asks about the so called shy vote.”

-Notably, a percentage of 77 of the Trump supporters surveyed said they would admit their voting plans to family or friends.
+Notably, a percentage of 77 of the Trump supporters surveyed said they would not admit their voting plans to family or friends.

 The survey also revealed that Trump leads Biden on the economy by a 60-40 margin.